jdunkerley/ToDosElectron/README.md

 ![Final Build Process](assets/buildprocess.jpg?raw=true)

-This guide is probably a bit too long, so if you prefer you can just download the initial project from [github](https://github.com/jdunkerley/ToDosElectron).
+This guide is probably a bit too long (feels like my longest post in a while!), so if you prefer you can just download the initial project from [github](https://github.com/jdunkerley/ToDosElectron).

 ## Importing the packages... ##